 - 42 officers died from other causes, a 14 percent increase from 2017.

 Our nation's law enforcement faces a variety of unpredictable challenges, threats, and situations every day.
 They put physical and emotional tolls on our officers, requiring constant awareness of (and concern for) the possible risks of (as well as exposure to) volatile, physically dangerous, and sometimes tragic and emotional situations.
 If left unaddressed, fatalities due to these situations and stressors will continue.
 Law enforcement officers need to be as prepared as possible with the skills, knowledge, and tools to help them not only better address the emotional and mental aspects of police work but also the strategic and tactical aspects of the profession in order to be safer, healthier, and serve their communities and agencies to the best of their abilities.

-To address these concerns, in FY 2018, BJA created three programs under NOSI:
+To address these concerns, BJA created the following programs under NOSI:

 National Consortium on Preventing Law Enforcement Suicides

-IACP will convene a consortium to develop a report on the current state of law enforcement suicide by focusing on challenges, successes, and gaps.
+This project will convene a consortium to develop a report on the current state of law enforcement suicide by focusing on challenges, successes, and gaps.
 It will provide recommendations on policy and procedure updates, effective messaging strategies, and best practice programs.
 The report will include recommendations on how to engage families in suicide awareness and prevention at all phases of an officer’s career, including retirement.
-From this report, IACP will develop a national law enforcement suicide prevention and awareness program and resources including a review of currently available relevant literature, infographics, and an executive summary.
-IACP will also develop a resource toolkit to assist agencies in developing custom programs.

 Supporting the Blue Public Awareness and Education Campaign